 Are you a woman in physics in Germany or a German woman in physics abroad, and would you like to highlight your field of research within the "Physikerin der Woche" initiative?
-If so, please contact Dr. Ulrike Boehm .
+If so, don't hesitate to contact Dr. Ulrike Boehm at .

-Women in physics of all career stages can participate (bachelor students, master students, postdocs, group leaders, professors).
+Women in physics of all career stages from academia and industry can participate.

-Alternatively, please feel free to suggest suitable candidates.
+Also, please feel free to suggest any suitable candidates.

 You can find an article and posters about our initiative in the April 2018 and February 2021 / January 2022 issues of the Physik-Journal.
 Please feel free to print the posters and advertise our initiative at your research institution.

 Quantum computers have great potential to change our world in surprising ways.
 From expected breakthroughs in medical or material science to a possible revolution in cryptography.
 How can Germany catch up to leading industrial players?
 How can we impact the market and accelerate the success of start-ups?
 These are questions Karla Loida asks as project and team lead for the quantum computing hardware of the quantum computing initiative at the German Aerospace Center.
 Karla is in charge of commissioning industry to build quantum computers and establish a quantum computing industrial ecosystem in Germany.
 The procurement generates a market and has start-ups, SMEs, and established industries compete.
 The development contracts are financed 100% - an extraordinary chance for young start-ups to take part in the quantum race.
 She also leads a team of project managers to supervise and make a success of these high-tech projects.